Indications of the Problem

-As a trained cat behaviorist, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
+As a professionally-trained, specifically feline behaviorist with over 33 years’ experience, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
 Introducing a new baby into the resident cat’s household is another common problem for some families.
 These are the types of issues that require the intervention of an experienced behaviorist.

 After questions (the more information I have, the better I can help), we can discuss certain problems that may not need a longer consultation

 This includes in-depth questioning during a one-hour telephone consultation, and email follow-up report, with recommendations.
 Especially useful for national or international consults.

 In-home consultation: $180.00